mcvm-launcher/mcvm/README.md

 # 👍 Status

 Right now, the launcher and library have most of the core features implemented.
-However, support for more complex features such as a plugin system have yet to be fleshed out.
+The main thing that needs completed is the GUI version of the launcher, and a public repository where anyone can upload packages.
 If you see something you want that isn't there, try contributing!

 ### Things that need to be completed before 1.0.0:

 - Installing NeoForge
-- More in-depth plugin system and a standard plugin set, along with an easy way to install them
 - A graphical version of the launcher

 Join the [Discord](https://discord.gg/25fhkjeTvW) if you have any questions.